mdd95/sveltekit-adapter-node/README.md

 # @mdd95/adapter-node

-[Adapter](https://kit.svelte.dev/docs/adapters) for SvelteKit apps that generates a standalone Node server with added support for WebSocket as plugin.
+[Adapter](https://kit.svelte.dev/docs/adapters) for SvelteKit apps that generates a standalone Node server with added support for WebSocket.

 ## Installation